 So combining gallo pinto with a geopolitical issue like the San Juan on a t-shirt you can buy in any souvenir place alongside your Toña tank top is a blatant dig.
 And everyone knows it.

-Gallo pinto might not even be from either country.
+But gallo pinto might not even be from either country.
 Costa Rica and Nicaragua don’t have the monopoly on beans and rice.
 People eat rice and beans all over Central America and the Caribbean, says Gonzalez.

 “They call it casamiento in Honduras, and you have the infamous Moros y Cristianos which originated in Spain and is now a staple of Cuban cuisine.“